Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 During a flight, you can check your Navigraph account link status in the GTC Database Status page.
 If both the Standby and Active fields display "Available", this means an account has been linked and chart database access is available.
 If the Standby field displays "Available" and the Active field displays "None", this means an account was linked but access has expired and you need to re-authenticate using the above process to restore chart database access.
 If both fields display "None", this means no Navigraph account has been linked.

-### Release Highlights for v0.7.4
+### Release Highlights for v0.7.5
 *Please refer to the changelog for a more detailed description of changes in this release.*
-- Now compatible with game patch 1.18.13.0 (Sim Update 5).
+- Now compatible with game patch 1.20.6.0 (Sim Update 6).

-- The GTC Flight Plan page will now provide warnings when the system detects that the FMS active flight plan is desynchronized from the sim's flight plan.
+**Fixes**
+- \[PFD\] SVT can now be toggled off.
+- \[Misc\] Changed the default Vspeeds for the Longitude to more sensible values.
+  - Takeoff Vspeeds are now reflective of published values for takeoff at MTOW, sea level, ISA, dry runway, Flaps 1, anti-ice OFF.
+  - Landing Vspeeds are now reflective of published values for landing at MLW.

 ### Known Issues
 - \[General\] The sim's load screen no longer waits for avionics to finish loading before starting a flight.
 Therefore, you may need to wait a few seconds after entering a flight before the avionics finish loading.